 Red blood cells explained

-Blood cells are produced in the bone marrow.
 You need certain nutrients in your diet to make and maintain red blood cells.
 Each red blood cell contains a protein called haemoglobin.
-This protein gives red blood cells their characteristic colour.
+This protein gives red blood cells their colour.

-Oxygen molecules attach themselves to haemoglobin.
-The body’s cells need oxygen to live and perform their various duties.
+Oxygen molecules absorbed in the lungs attach themselves to haemoglobin, which is then delivered to all parts of the body.
+All of the body’s cells need oxygen to live and perform their various duties.

-The bone marrow needs enough dietary iron and some vitamins to manufacture haemoglobin.
-If you don’t have enough iron in your diet, the body will draw on the small reserves of iron stored in your liver.
+The bone marrow needs enough dietary iron and some vitamins to make haemoglobin.
+If you don’t have enough iron in your diet, your body will draw on the small reserves of iron stored in your liver.
 Once this reservoir is depleted, the red blood cells will not be able to carry oxygen around the body effectively.

 Causes of anaemia